microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/troubleshooting.md

 Issue link: https://github.ibm.com/dev-ex/iterative-dev/issues/1091
 19.05: Info added in 19.05.
 -->
-## Microprofile projects do not start
+## In Microclimate versions before 19.05, Microprofile projects fail on Docker builds and do not start
-When creating a Microprofile project through the create wizard, the projects do not go to the `Started` state because of the missing `unzip` tool.
+In Microclimate versions before 19.05, Microprofile project templates fail on Docker builds and do not start because of the missing `unzip` and `wget` tools.

-**Workaround:** The issue occurs when the Microprofile project template does not have unzip installed for the project container.
-You will need to install unzip during the project's Docker builds.
-This can be done by adding the line `RUN if [ -z $(which unzip) ]; then apt update; apt install -y unzip; fi` to the project Dockerfile.
+**Workaround:** The issue occurs when the Microprofile project template does not have `unzip` and `wget` installed for the project container.
+You will need to install `unzip` and `wget` during the project Docker builds.
+Add the lines `RUN if [ -z $(which unzip) ]; then apt update; apt install -y unzip; fi` and `RUN if [ -z $(which wget) ]; then apt update; apt install -y wget; fi` to the project `Dockerfile-build` after the `USER root` line.

 # Importing a project